 On Tuesday, October 4th I will be part of a panel at Mercer University School of Law.
 The panel discussion will explore the differences between President Obama and President Bush’s national security policies, specifically as they relate to counterterrorism.
-Some issues we will explore are:
+Some

 The top military official involved in the raid that killed Osama bin Laden said Tuesday that the Obama administration has no clear plan for handling suspected terrorist leaders if they are caught alive outside a war zone.